 2. Shimano Stradic Ci4 FL – Best Finesse Shimano Bass Spinning Reel

-Everything you know and love about the Stradic is there, with a few extras.
+Everything you know and love about the Stradic is still there, with a few extras.
 I’m not sure about the upgrade, I’ve not used it yet.
 But I know it has a lighter crank and better corrosion protection.

 For those looking for bargains due to model upgrades, the time is now for jumping on a Stradic price drop.